aberamseyer/personal-site/src/content/blog/open-sourcing.md

 on things in my own time.
 In this case, it was many many (MANY) hours of my own time.

 In retrospect, the codebase *is* optimized.
 It's optimized for the only maintainer.
 Not for me to make a company out of it because that was never the goal.
 It's optimized for me to get back into it and easily jump between functions in the most basic architecture that can support it.
-Because, be honest: who honestly needs or wants to wrangle yaml and `kubectl` on a project you only touch every other month to fix one bug?)
+Because, be honest: who needs or wants to wrangle yaml and `kubectl` on a project you only touch every other month to fix one bug?
 I don't even remember everything going on in the codebase at that point, so I just write enough personal documentation to send me in the right direction.

 ### Why would you embarrass yourself by publishing this code?